bids-standard/bids-website/docs/blog/posts/2023-11-09-steering_group_minutes.md

    <th>
     Consolidation: we have so many people that struggle converting with the available converter tools and the starter kit documentation.
-Those people are our stakeholders and could use better support.
-E.g. extending the starter kit, office hours, ...
+Those people are our stakeholders and could use better support. for example extending the starter kit, office hours, ...
    </th>
    <th>